zebulon75018/videotools/README.md

 This project contains tools for manipulating videos, specifically for merging videos together, or with images.

-There're two program : one to blend two video , and one to blend an image to a video
+There're three program : one to blend two video , and one to blend an image to a video , and draw subtitle with worpd spoke.
 ![merge](https://github.com/zebulon75018/videotools/blob/main/img/bigbunny.png?raw=true)
 +
 ![merge](https://github.com/zebulon75018/videotools/blob/main/img/giphy2.gif?raw=true)